visualizingthefuture/ethics-in-data-viz/README.md

 * Share each group’s question and their response and discuss all together then show the remaining slides and discuss the questions for those slides

 ## Activity: Redesigning Economist Charts
+In this activity, students will look at the impact of chart elements on the clarity of the chart's message and how changing the elements can improve the clarity of the message and avoid confusion.

 ### Running the activity as a whole class
 Choose one or more examples to work through as a class using the quetions as discussion guides.